Founder Introductions - Anand Garg

 When did you first get into yoga?

-My first yoga class was long ago, if I remember well, it was in 1998 in Pune, India, where I was studying at university and it has since been a big part of my life.
+My first yoga class was long ago, if I remember well, it was in 1998 in Pune, India, where I was studying at university but in between it was on and off till 2012 and it has since been a big part of my life.

 What is your greatest weakness?